faultymotor/Logger/README.md

 # Logger
-Data Logger to USB Stick for "Research Purposes"
+Data Logger to USB Stick for "Research Purposes" using `java.util.logging.Logger`.